Seattle Reign FC: Academy

-The team operates the Seattle Reign Academy, which is based at Starfire Sports in Tukwila, Washington.
-The academy has been affiliated with the U.S. Soccer Development Academy system since it was founded in 2017.
+The team operates the Reign Academy, a youth soccer organization with multiple age levels based in Renton, Washington.
+The academy was founded in 2017 and affiliated with the U.S. Soccer Development Academy system until the organization was dissolved in 2020.
+The Reign have been a member of the Girls Academy since 2020.
 The Reign also operate an amateur team, Seattle Reign FC II, that joined the Women's Premier Soccer League in 2024.

+In June 2025, Neeku Purcell became the first Reign Academy player to sign a first-team contract with the club.